John Eriksson Professor of Cell Biology, Faculty of Science, Åbo Akademi Univ.

 Description of the Research

-The group receive funding from Academy of Finland, Tekes, European Union, Sigrid Juselius Foundation, Åbo Akademi University Foundation, Finnish Cancer Foundations
+The group receive funding from Academy of Finland, Business Finland, European Union, Sigrid Juselius Foundation, Åbo Akademi University Foundation, Finnish Cancer Foundations